egislev/ultron/README.md

 ## 🍓 Raspberry Pi

 To control Raspberry Pi LEDs, use the `sudo` command configured without a password prompt.
 The **green LED** lights up for each decoding and turns off when inactive.
 The **red LED** exhibits a heartbeat-like effect during QSOs.
 Conducting a QSO emits an audible tone if a speaker is connected to the Pi's jack.

+## 💻 ULTRON Execution Instructions

+To run ULTRON on both Windows and Linux, you have several options:

+1. **Terminal Execution:**
+   You can execute ULTRON directly through the terminal by running the following command: `php robot.php`

+2. **Batch Script (Windows) or Shell Script (Linux):**
+Alternatively, you can create a batch script (.BAT) for Windows or a shell script (.sh) for Linux with the necessary commands to execute ULTRON.

+3. **Task Scheduler:**
+You may also utilize a task scheduler to run ULTRON in the background upon system startup.

+Please note the following important considerations:

+- ULTRON requires specific modules.
+Please ensure that you have the required modules installed.
+Refer to the "robot.php" file for the list of requirements.
+- Make necessary modifications to the "php.ini" configuration to meet the requirements of ULTRON.

+For reference, an example "php.ini" configuration is provided in the "extras" folder.

+For any further assistance, please refer to the documentation or contact our support team.

+Thank you for using ULTRON!

 ## ⚠️ Disclaimer